25 Things You Didn’t Know About Studying Medicine

 11. There are laws in many countries that prohibit Medical Practitioners from advertising

-In many countries around the world, medical practitioners are prohibited or at least strictly regulates from advertising.
-For example, the Code of Ethics by Medical Council of India states that advertisements or promises of “Guaranteed Treatment” cannot be made by doctors.
+In many countries around the world, medical practitioners are prohibited or at least strictly regulated from advertising.
+For example, the Code of Ethics by the Medical Council of India states that advertisements or promises of “Guaranteed Treatment” cannot be made by doctors.

 12. You may not know exactly what kind of doctor you want to be until the end of medical school